 The maps (Figures 1 and 2) show either the density of animals, with a small map to show how this compares with the density of holdings, or vice versa.
-The data extract is interpreted as a snapshot of the poultry population in November 2018.
+The data extract is interpreted as a snapshot of the poultry population in October 2019.
+These map styles have then been reproduced, and applied to the separated species of Poultry in Figures 3 - 10; namely chickens, ducks and geese (species combined), gamebirds (multiple species combined) and turkeys.
+The methodology for the extraction of species-level data is described below.
 The GB poultry population density map and the GB poultry holding density map correspond with the Avian Expert Group's current opinion of the geographical distribution of the industry.
-The significant concerns over data quality discussed below, alongside the inability to distinguish between poultry species and production type, limit the application of the maps and tables.
+The significant concerns over data quality discussed below, limit the application of the maps and tables.
 Our current understanding of the inaccuracy in the data restricts the interpretation to an indication of likely relative density.